How will this help?

-4. Aim, pan and shoot - You can assign a key to enter/exit shooting mode through this control in shooting games.
-Further, this control allows you to customize your mouse sensitivity for shooting games.
+4. Aim, pan and shoot - You can add a custom crosshair and assign a key to enter/exit shooting mode through this control in shooting games.
+Furthermore, this control allows you to customize your mouse sensitivity for shooting games.

 11. MOBA Skill pad - This control lets you direct and cast skills/attacks in MOBA games.
 You can choose between quick, auto and manual casting.
 It also lets you enable/disable the stop movement function, which brings your character to a halt after casting a skill/attack.